muzikovam/naucse.python.cz/lessons/git-en/basics/index.md

 ```

-The lines in green („changes to be committed“)
+The lines in green (“changes to be committed”)
 will be included in the next batch of changes (a *commit*) that you will create.
 Let's create our first commit: